silnrsi/wstr/src/content/docs/topics/fonts/unified-font-objects-ufo.md

 - Review changes via your version control client
 - Commit your changes

-The normalization scheme imposed by psfnormalize has been reviewed by many people and although it is not a standard, it is reasonably well accepted by those who care about UFO normalization. **We recommend that any UFO-based font projects stored in version control repositories always store the UFO in normalized form as set by psfnormalize.**
+The normalization scheme imposed by `psfnormalize` has been reviewed by many people and although it is not a standard, it is reasonably well accepted by those who care about UFO normalization. **We recommend that any UFO-based font projects stored in version control repositories always store the UFO in normalized form as set by `psfnormalize`.**

+Scripts that use pysilfont's built-in UFO library will automatically normalize UFOs, making a separate run of `psfnormalize` unnecessary.

+## UFO conversion

+The `psfnormalize` script can also convert between the UFO 2 and UFO 3 formats, normalizing them in the process.
+For example, `psfnormalize -v 3 ufo2font.ufo` will convert a UFO 2 font to a normalized UFO 3 format.
+There are known limitations:

+- UFO 3 specific folders (data and images) are preserved, even if present in a UFO 2 font.
+- Converting from UFO 3 to UFO 2 only handles data that has a place in UFO 2, but does include converting UFO 3 anchors to the standard way of handling them in UFO 2.
+- If a project uses non-standard files within the UFO folder, they are deleted.

 ## Example projects